90-day roadmap: Growing AI visibility through AI search

 Not all content is created equal in the age of AI search.
 Identify high-potential pages and retrofit them for AI citation.

-• Example (Good): “AI search fundamentally differs from traditional SEO by aiming to generate a direct, synthesized answer rather than a list of links, making the goal citation, not just ranking.”
+• Example (Good): “AI search fundamentally differs from traditional SEO by aiming to generate a direct, synthesized answer rather than a list of links, making the goal citation.”

 AI search, AI visibility, AI overviews, citation, LLMs